-Pipeline ROW and pipeline location
+Pipeline right-of-way (ROW) and pipeline location

-A pipeline follows a narrow, clear stretch of land, called a ROW, that allows our employees and contractors to access the pipeline for inspections, maintenance, testing and emergencies.
+A pipeline follows a narrow, clear stretch of land, called a ROW, that allows our employees and contractors to access the pipeline for inspections, maintenance. testing and emergencies.
+The ROW is not designed to function as a road, as heavy vehicles and equipment can damage the pipelines below.